 Most people, however, spend a fraction of time and resources on ensuring that this union actually does “last a lifetime” through focused help with a professional.
-How many hours have you and your significant other spent pouring over books about communication or sexual health?
-How much time have you spent considering how you create healthy patterns for discussing difficult topics rather than retreating, defending, or arguing?

 What kinds of things would my partner and I talk about during pre-marital counseling?